Will the weather affect play for the 2015 Ashes series? Check the weather forecast.

 Alternating between cricket grounds in Australia and England, this year the teams will meet in England.
 Click on the link for each cricket ground to take you through to the weather forecast for each individual location.

 Named after a satirical obituary that commemorated the 'death of cricket' following Australia's first victory over England on English soil, The Ashes has been played regularly since 1882.
-The England and Australia Cricket teams will face each other at Trent Bridge for the First Test of the sixty-seventh Ashes series.
+The England and Australia Cricket teams will face each other at Cardiff for the First Test of the sixty-seventh Ashes series.

-Of the sixty-six series played Australia have won 31, England 30, while the other five have been drawn.
+Of the sixty-eight series played Australia have won 32, England 31, while the other five have been drawn.
 The highest innings score ever reached in an Ashes test match was 903 for 7 in 1983, when English batsman Sir Leonard 'Len' Hutton batted for more than 13 hours, helping England win the match by 579 runs.
 During this test Sir Len Hutton scored 364 runs, the most any batsman in the Ashes series has ever achieved.

 The weather has a huge impact on cricket, to learn more look out for our weather infographics.
 You can also visit our YouTube Channel to watch the latest forecast for the Ashes test matches.